oleganza/iovm2/README.txt

   be runtime inspectable and modifiable, arguments should be lazy.

   iovm2 is not about rewriting core library and does not change syntax.
-  I try to reuse current parser, libcoroutine, libgarbagecollector and libbasekit.
+  I try to reuse current parser, libcoroutine (?), libgarbagecollector and libbasekit.

   I've never written any programming language, but I like Io very much, so I'd like to use it in projects where performance matters.